PaulNovack/PHP-DBServerSyncUtility/README.md

-A general purpose configurable Backup Service and Restore Service to sync mySQL databases between servers with options for Full database backups or table by table backups.
+A general purpose configurable Backup Service and Restore Service to sync mySQL databases between servers with table by table backups.
 Includes conditions to allow a "wait" for other operations to complete before backing up a list of tables based on a sql statement that evaluates to true or false.
 Configuration also allows for exclusion of tables that do not need to be synced.